dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models.md

 In v1.3, dbt Core is adding support for **Python models**.

-dbt's Python capabilities are an extension of its capabilities with SQL models.
-We recommend that you read this page first, and then read: ["dbt Models (Python)"](python-models)
+dbt's Python capabilities are an extension of its capabilities with SQL models, which are introduced in the discussion and examples below.
+If you're new to dbt, we recommend that you read this page first, before reading: ["Python Models"](python-models)

 </VersionBlock>